 5. Invest in Pay Per Click or Organic SEO

 If you do a great, even decent, job, people are likely to remember you and refer you to their friends.
-Word of mouth is hands down the most powerful form of marketing, but not always the fastest and best suited for those looking scale and expand into new markets.
+Word of mouth is hands down the most powerful form of marketing, but not always the fastest and best suited for those looking to scale and expand into new markets.

 Even if you don’t have thousands of dollars to spend on advertising, investing your time and even a few hundred dollars into your online presence, particularly Google, will significantly help you close more contracts and get more customers.